agrealish/assignment1/bio.md

 # Programming Background

 Previous Experience: Prior to beginning the post-bacc Computer Science Program at OSU, I did some work in VBA for Excel.
 Essentially I created macros for other people in order to make their tasks in Excel more efficient.

+Degree Experience: My favorite program I have created in this degree so far was created in C++ during CS 162.
+It was a fantasy combat game in which we created different characters and had them battle each other.
+I did enjoy the Assembly class, however, as it allowed me a lot of control on the programs we developed, even if the programs took a lot longer to create than those done in C++.